Why We're #1

 The most important factor in achieving a successful result is the surgeon’s skill.
 You can only assess this from published data.
 We publish our results on this website and in scientific journals (see all of my publications).

 99% 15-year implant survivorship in 5500 cases using the Biomet uncemented resurfacing system (99.3% in men and 98.3% in women)

 These are results in all comers, not just selected lowest-risk patients (men with osteoarthritis).
 This compares favorably with the recent National Joint Registry report from Great Britain where a similar 92% overall 8–10-year survivorship is reported for both the cemented Biomet and BHR hip resurfacing systems.
 It also compares favorably to benchmark data of all three major joint registries (British, Swedish, and Australian) for THR where the mean patient age is 70 and implant survivorship sits at approximately 95% for 10 years.
 For younger patients, 10-year benchmark data for THR falls off to a dismal 80% at 10 years for patients under 50 years of age.

 Total Hip replacement (age sensitive)

-We have pioneered outpatient joint replacement surgery at Midlands Orthopaedics and neurosurgery.
-We began in 2012 and have performed thousands of joint replacements of all kinds in the last 8 years.
+We have pioneered outpatient joint replacement surgery at Midlands Orthopaedics and Neurosurgery.
+We began in 2012 and have performed thousands of joint replacements in the last 10 years.
 We have now perfected this to the point that most of my joint replacements are done as outpatient procedures.
-Local patients go home several hours after the operation and follow-up with me in the office 1 week later.
-Out of area patients go to a hotel instead where I see them the next morning before they begin their drive home.
+Local patients go home several hours after the operation and follow up with me in the office 1 week later.
+Out-of-area patients go to a hotel instead where I see them the next morning before they begin their drive home.
 Only patients with certain serious comorbidities or those with uncooperative insurance plans are still done at the hospital.